tipoqueno/UI-Design/README.md

 - [JavaScript, from MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - A prototype-based, multi-paradigm, dynamic language, supporting object-oriented, imperative, and declarative (e.g. functional programming) styles.
 Learn how to program in JavaScript with guides and tutorials.

+- [Bestof.JS](https://bestof.js.org/) - Check out the most popular open-source projects and the latest trends about the web platform and node.js.

 ### Libraries & Frameworks